LONTAN SOFT CLOSE

 But they are expensive.

-However, in a kitchen the one thing most of use most often is the drawers, making soft closing a must for:
+However, in a kitchen, the one thing used most often is the drawers, making soft closing a must for:

 - All kitchen drawers

 - And, just about anywhere you want to avoid slamming drawer disruption

 If choosing a drawer slide isn’t hard enough, installing them can be challenging if you don’t follow the directions.